 The Trust aims to manage its cash balances to provide for the day-to-day working capital requirements of its operations.
-Alongside the Reserves Policy, the Trust has approved a new investment policy to be implemented from 1st September 2021.
 The board anticipate that the Trust will have surplus cash available, both as a result of cashflow planning and also the implementation of a reserves policy that maintains a suitable amount of reserves.
 Such surplus cash will be invested to ensure that the Trust receives an acceptable income stream without putting at risk the funds that belong to the Trust.
-Funds will start to be invested as follows during the course of 2021/22.

-- Working capital to be invested in a Lloyds bank current account or equivalent.
-A balance of at least one month's salary costs should be maintained. - Surplus cash should be invested in a mixture of accounts as set out below with Lloyds bank or a similar UK-based banking provider to earn higher interest rates than on the current account and to stagger easy access to funds over the year to meet cashflow requirements.
+Working capital to be held in a Lloyds bank current account or equivalent.
+A balance of at least one month's salary costs should be maintained.

+Surplus cash should be invested in a mixture of accounts as set out below with Lloyds bank or a similar UK-based banking provider to earn higher interest rates than on the current account and to stagger easy access to funds over the year to meet cashflow requirements.
 Deposits should not exceed 12 months.